gendestus/pokefirered/README.md

 Features
 - Adds a starter pokeball variable to easily change Oak's Lab
 - Allows you to skip that awful old man tutorial
-- All wild pokemon are firt forms (except babies)
+- All wild pokemon are first forms (except babies)
     - (This is an aesthetic choice.
 It never made sense as a kid that there were evolved pokemon in the wild at all)
     - To compensate, evolved battle xp (from trainers) is increased
 - Talking to Oak's last pokeball unlocks national dex